PeterWaher/HardenMqtt/README.md

 	* Signed and encrypted

 Signatures are based on public key cryptography, where public keys are transmitted over MQTT as well, and private keys are used to sign information being published.
-The Twister Edwards Curve `Ed25519` is used in these examples.
+The Twisted Edwards Curve `Ed25519` is used in these examples.

 For encryption to be done, a hybrid cipher is used, where the asymetric ciphers (`Ed25519`) are used to derive shared secrets using `EdDSA` and `SHA3-256`.
 These shared secrets are then used by a symmetric cipher (`AES-256`).
 As these shared secrets are